mjwelchphd/net-server/README.md

   :working_directory | the current path | The location of the program running the server.
   :pid_file | "pid" | The PID of the server will be stored in this file.
   :daemon | false | If this option is true, the server will be started as a daemon.

+You can pass Receiver options thru here also because these options are passed to the Receiver during the instantiation of the Receiver object.
+You can add options that you'll use in your own programming as well.
+Net::Server only looks for it's own options, so the presence of other options does no harm.

 ## Logging